thowardIV/NFL-Rushing-Analysis-Project/README.md

 # NFL-Rushing-Analysis-Project

 ## Project Overview
 In this project, I analyzed NFL rushing data from 2016-2022 using Python.
 The key libraries I used were seaborn, statsmodels, and matplotlib.
-I used multiple regression to see what factors affected rushing yards.
+I used OLS regression to see what factors affected rushing yards.
+RYOE evaluates rusher efficiency by isolating a player's performance against situational factors like down, distance, run location, and field position.

 ## Dataset
 The dataset used for this analysis was retrieved using Python's nfl_data_py library.

 ## Key Findings
-Field position ('yardline_100') greatly impacts average rushing output.
+Field position ('yardline_100') is a key predictor of rushing output.
+Average rushing yards decay significantly as defensive depth compresses and boundary constraints limit play distance.
-Rushing yards decrease when inside the red zone as there is limited distance to the redzone and the defensive depth compresses.

 ## Top RYOE Single Season Performances